-Corruption severely affects Greece's business environment, completely distorting market competitiveness.
-A common form of corruption in Greece is known as 'fakelaki', translating to small envelopes and signifying bribes passed on to officials or other recipients to obtain some form of benefit.
-Greece’s Penal Code criminalises several forms of bribery, including passive and active bribery, abuse of office and money laundering, yet ineffective implementation of existing laws has exacerbated corruption in both the higher and lower echelons of government.
+Corruption severely affects Greece’s business environment, completely distorting market competitiveness.
+A common form of corruption in Greece is known as ‘fakelaki‘, translating to small envelopes and signifying bribes passed on to officials or other recipients to obtain some form of benefit.
+Greece’s Penal Code criminalizes several forms of bribery, including passive and active bribery, abuse of office and money laundering, yet ineffective implementation of existing laws have exacerbated corruption in both the higher and lower echelons of government.
 The tax administration and public procurement are identified as the sectors most affected by corruption.
-Gifts, bribery and facilitation payments are widespread despite existing provisions that criminalise these acts.
+Gifts, bribery, and facilitation payments are widespread despite existing provisions that criminalize these acts.

 Last updated: December 2015

 Companies contend with a high corruption risk when dealing with Greece’s judiciary.
 The institution is described as inefficient, slow and vulnerable to corruption and political influence (HRR 2014).
 Most Greek citizens perceive the judiciary to be corrupt (GCB 2013), and almost half of respondents believe abuse and bribery are widespread among the courts (European Commission, Feb.
 2014).
 The judiciary has become more effective in handling corruption and in enforcing more severe sentences in high-level corruption cases (EACRG, Feb.
 2014).
 Businesses perceive the courts as unreliable in settling disputes or challenging government regulations (GCR 2015-2016).
 Judicial processes are highly time-consuming and ineffective in, for instance, enforcing property and contractual rights (ICS 2015).
 Enforcing contracts is three times more time-consuming on average compared to other OECD countries (DB 2016).